mpv-player/mpv/DOCS/man/options.rst

     linear
         Specifies the scale factor to use while stretching.
 Defaults to 1.0.

+``--tone-mapping-max-boost=<1.0..10.0>``
+    Upper limit for how much the tone mapping algorithm is allowed to boost the average brightness by over-exposing the image.
+The default value of 1.0 allows no additional brightness boost.
+A value of 2.0 would allow over-exposing by a factor of 2, and so on.
+Raising this setting can help reveal details that would otherwise be hidden in dark scenes, but raising it too high will make dark scenes appear unnaturally bright.

 ``--hdr-compute-peak=<auto|yes|no>``
     Compute the HDR peak and frame average brightness per-frame instead of relying on tagged metadata.
 These values are averaged over local regions as